-asdasda
+The Producers Traceabilty Council plans to find a pathway for electronic ID

 Hayden said that the data in most cases will be managed by the states, in the same way health records and bangs tag numbers are currently kept.

-USDA said it heard comments in their 2018 listening sessions that included “considerable support” from industry and state officials to move to electronic identification.
-“They also asked for USDA to Share the cost for transitioning to EID.
+Hayden said USDA heard comments in their 2018 listening sessions that included “considerable support” from industry and state officials to move to electronic identification.
+“They also asked for USDA to share the cost for transitioning to EID.
 In September 2018, Under Secretary Ibach presented four overarching goals to advance traceability.
 The goals incorporated input from both industry and state Officials to protect the cattle industry by rapidly tracing cattle infected and exposed to high impact diseases like TB, Brucellosis, and in worst case, foot and mouth disease.
 Successfully implementing them requires substantially increased use of EID,” said Hayden.
 She did not mention whether producers or feeders voiced support for the concept.

+Fox said he and other members of R-CALF and SDSGA attended the listening sessions, and that the comments included significant opposition to mandatory electronic identification from producers.

 “They act like they are so afraid that something will happen that they can’t sell their tags.
 They are in a big rush to get this in there and they are going to worry about how to make it work after they get the tag in the cow.”